 Port Orchard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Port Orchard is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.04% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Port Orchard is somewhat higher than in the average US city of 21.84%: 26.76% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Port Orchard in 2010 was $29,571, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $118,284 for a family of four.
+The per capita income in Port Orchard in 2018 was $29,168, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $116,672 for a family of four.
 However, Port Orchard contains both very wealthy and poor people as well.

-Port Orchard is a very ethnically-diverse city.
+Port Orchard is an extremely ethnically-diverse city.
 The people who call Port Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orchard residents report their race to be White, followed by Asian.
-Important ancestries of people in Port Orchard include Irish, English, European, and Norwegian.
+Port Orchard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.34% of the city’s residents.
+Important ancestries of people in Port Orchard include German, Irish, English, Norwegian, and French.

 The most common language spoken in Port Orchard is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Tagalog and Polish.